rpominov/basic-signals/README.md

 And to find cases where that abstraction can be usable.

 Basic-streams project explores the "Stream" abstraction which is very similar to RxJS observables in the core idea, but with much simpler and limited API.

-Basic-signals focuses on a slightly different abstraction called "Signal".
-It has following differences from streams:
+While basic-signals focuses on a slightly different abstraction called "Signal" with the following differences from streams:

  - Signals are not inert.
 When we create a _stream_ it does nothing until we subscribe to it, _signals_ on other hand are more like Promises, they "activate" immediately once created.